KiranJasvanee/InfinityExpandableTableTree/README.md

 ## Methods

-Use `UITableView` delegates as you guys are using, simply call library `Methods` from your delegates.
+Use `UITableView` delegates, as you guys are using, simply call library `Methods` from your delegates.

 ###### numberOfRowsInSection
 Call `tableView(_ tableView: UITableView, numberOfRowsInSection section: Int) -> NSInteger` to return number of cells.